 The Department recognizes only statutory accounting practices prescribed or permitted by the state of Ohio for determining and reporting the financial condition and results of operations of an insurance company, for determining its solvency under the Ohio insurance law.
-The National Association of Insurance Commissioners' Accounting Practices and Procedures Manual (NAIC SAP or the Manual) has been adopted as a component of prescribed or permitted practices by the state of Ohio.
+The National Association of Insurance Commissioners' Accounting Practices and Procedures Manual (NAIC SAP) has been adopted as a component of prescribed or permitted practices by the Department.